 After years of drought, Pep Guardiola and Manchester City are trying to win just their second Champions League semi-final together.

-It sounds ridiculous given how good Guardiola has been as a coach, with 31 trophies won in his 13-year managerial career, but he honestly went an entire decade between Champions League semi-final victories.
+It sounds ridiculous given how good Guardiola has been as a coach, with 33 trophies won in his 16-year managerial career, but an entire decade once separated two of his three Champions League semi-final triumphs.

-Pep won a semi-final in 2011 when he led his Barcelona side past Real Madrid en route to winning the title, then his teams played four semi-finals (one with Barca, three straight with Bayern Munich) and came up short every single time until finally triumphing over PSG last season.
+Pep won a semi-final in 2011 when he led his Barcelona side past Real Madrid en route to winning the title, and it would take exactly 10 years for him replicate that feat after guiding Man City past PSG in 2021.

 2012: Barcelona vs. Chelsea

 Coming into this season, Guardiola’s Barcelona were the best team in the world.
-The footballing revolution they began in 2008 was taking off in a serious way, but the squad themselves had problems.
-That season Guardiola had adopted a 3-1-4-2 or 3-4-3 formation in an effort to stay ahead of the curve in terms of counters for his side.
+The footballing revolution they began in 2008 was taking off in a serious way, but the squad itself had problems.
+That season Guardiola adopted a 3-1-4-2 — or 3-4-3 — formation in an effort to stay ahead of the curve in terms of counters for his side.

 The issue is that system relied on the unique skill-set of Eric Abidal, and he was stricken by cancer and unavailable for the run-in.
 This led to a reversion to the 4-3-3 template.
-Moreover, Guardiola was starting to lose trust in some of his most important players (namely Gerard Piqué and Dani Alves) and this came to a head in the first leg where he dropped Piqué.
+On top of that, Guardiola was starting to lose trust in some of his most important players (namely Gerard Pique and Dani Alves) and this came to a head in the first leg when he dropped Pique.